AudreyBeard/compressure/README.md

 to use.
 Once you've installed everything on the command line, simply run `python ui.py`

+If you have the cores to spare, specify `--n_workers X`, where `X` is the number of cores to use

 Note that you'll need some source videos to run any of these.
 That's kinda what this whole project is about.
 We suggest starting with short videos (10-30 seconds).